observIQ/bindplane-agent/receiver/m365receiver/documentation.md

 ### m365.sharepoint.site.storage.count

-The amount of storage used by all sites across the Sharepoint.
+The amount of storage used by all sites across SharePoint in the last 7 days.

 | Unit | Metric Type | Value Type | Aggregation Temporality | Monotonic |
 | ---- | ----------- | ---------- | ----------------------- | --------- |